How to Configure Multiple Currencies in Magento 2

 In Magento, store admins can manage currencies and their rates right in the Admin panel with almost no effort.
 We are going to get down to the nitty-gritty of configuring Magento 2 currencies in this tutorial.

 Enabling Currencies in Magento

-Currency symbols are displayed in product prices and store’s sales documents.
+Currency symbols are displayed in product prices on the front-end, as well as in the store’s sales documents.
 You may introduce custom symbols at your store if you wish.
 You may also configure price display for each Store/Store View.

 Before setting individual currency rates make sure to set the base currency’s scope.

 Log in to your store’s back-end and go to Stores > Settings > Configuration.
 To apply settings to a specific Store View, select this View in the upper-right corner of the page.